tozd/node-reactive-postgres/README.md

 * For every reactive query, a `TEMPORARY TABLE` is created in the database which serves as cache for query results.
+* Moreover, the query is `PREPARE`d, so that it does not have to be parsed again and again.
 * Triggers are added to all query sources for the query, so that when any of sources change, this package is notified using `LISTEN`/`NOTIFY` that a source has changed, which can